Sanst150505/Financial-dashboard/README.md

 # FinDash

-A responsive finance dashboard UI built with React and Vite for the internship assignment.
-The application focuses on presenting financial activity clearly through summary cards, charts, insights, and a transaction management view, while keeping the implementation frontend-only and easy to follow.
+A responsive finance dashboard UI built with React and Vite that focuses on presenting financial activity clearly through summary cards, charts, insights, and a transaction management view.

 ## Live Demo